wp-slimstat/wp-slimstat/readme.txt

 * Updated: Browscap Database (February 2012)
 * Updated: Geolocation Database (March 2012, 173415 rows).
 Go to Options > Maintenance > Reset Ip-to-Countries.

-= 2.7 =
-* Added: Goodbye FusionMaps, welcome AmMap, which brings a new world map with pan and zoom capabilities
-* Added: Direct access to the panels from the Admin Bar
-* Added: Russian localization, thank you Alexander
-* Updated: 'human' detection is now relying mainly on COOKIES, Javascript is only needed to detect screen resolution and other browser-related information
-* Updated: various performance improvements in the tracking code (more than halved DB accesses needed to record a new hit)
-* Updated: one of the database tables is not needed anymore, deactivate/activate WP SlimStat to get rid of it
-* Updated: it's now much easier to update the geolocation data, no need to deactivate/activate WP Slimstat anymore
-* Updated: RTL (right-to-left) support has been greatly improved (thank you Itamar)
-* Updated: color-codes have a better contrast now (thank you [Steve](http://www.webcommons.biz/))
-* Updated: Browscap library has been updated to version 1.0
-* Fixed: 'is not empty' filter wasn't working properly
-* Fixed: heuristic browser detection for mobile browsers is now much more accurate
-* Geolocation: updated to February 2012, 160222 rows.
-Go to Options > Maintenance > Reset Ip-to-Countries.

 (Previous versions omitted)

 == Donors ==